-Plug furnace into three-pronged outlet.
+Plug furnace into three-pronged outlet and set thermostat to call for heat.
 If ignitor remains on after main burner ignition or if the valve chatters, you may have reversed polarity.

 - 1. Unplug furnace.

-- 2. Turn off electricity to outlet.

-- Reverse 120-volt connections inside outlet.

-- 4. Turn on electricity to outlet.

-- 5. Plug in furnace.
+2. Turn off electricity to outlet. - 3.
+Reverse 120-volt connections inside outlet. - 4.
+Turn on electricity to outlet. - 5.
+Plug in furnace and set the thermostat to call for heat.
 Ignitor should turn off after main burner ignites.
-If ignitor does not turn off, or if valve continues to chatter, turn off furnace and unplug.
+If ignitor does not turn off. or if valve continues to chatter, turn off furnace and unplug.
 Call a qualified service person.